amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

   to the top boundary (a curve in 3D) of the specified regions.
 Support of 2D is turned off.
   Default value is `"false`".

+* `"no flow above water table`" [bool] indicates that no-flow (Neumann) boundary condition has to be used above the water table.
+This switch uses the pressure value at a face centroid.
+Default is `"false`".

 * `"submodel`" [string] indicates different models for the seepage face boundary condition.
   It can take values `"PFloTran`", `"FACT`", and `"Amanzi`".
 The first option leads to a discontinuous change of the boundary condition type from the infiltration to pressure.